avkapustin/grt/README.md

 # todos

+- add perf test to compare matrix inversion alogrithms
+- add testify package to simplify asserts

+## done

 + add support for ppm file format - a primitive way to see results
 + add fast inversion path for SRT matrices (see org doc - matrix inversion for details)
-- add perf test to compare matrix inversion alogrithms
-- add testify package to simplify asserts